telerik/ajax-docs/controls/editor/functionality/dialogs/file-browser-dialogs/templates.md

 * a subdirectory of your web application

-* directory placed in the root of IIS - you can set this folder by using the / forward slash symbol, e.g.RadEditor1.TemplateManager.ViewPaths = new String []{"/Templates"};
+* directory placed in the root of IIS - you can set this folder by using the / forward slash symbol, e.g. `RadEditor1.TemplateManager.ViewPaths = new String []{"/Templates"};`

 * a virtual directory of your web application that has a physical path pointing outside of your web application.

-# See Also
+## See Also

  * [File Managers](http://demos.telerik.com/aspnet/prometheus/Editor/Examples/FileManagers/DefaultCS.aspx)